fillipeguerrabtc/AionSupreme/replit.md

 ## System Architecture

 ### Core System Design
-AION employs a multi-tenant architecture with isolated policies, API keys, and usage metrics per tenant.
+AION operates in **single-tenant mode** for simplified deployment and cost optimization.
 Policy enforcement is externalized via JSON configurations for runtime updates.
 It features a dual-interface: an end-user chat and an administrative dashboard.
 A key feature is an automatic fallback system for LLM refusals, performing web searches, indexing content, and responding without censorship in UNRESTRICTED mode.
 The system uses a **5-tier priority chain with multi-GPU load balancing**: **KB → GPU Pool (custom LoRA models) → Free APIs (Groq, Gemini, HF) → Web Search → OpenAI**.
 The GPU Pool provides zero-cost inference via automatic rotation of Google Colab workers across multiple accounts.
 Universal multilingual support is provided via LLM-based dynamic language detection and response generation.

 ### UI/UX
 The frontend is built with React 18, Vite, Wouter, and TanStack Query.
 It uses Radix UI with shadcn/ui patterns, Tailwind CSS, and a Material Design-inspired custom design system featuring HSL-based colors and Inter/JetBrains Mono fonts.
 It includes a conversational chat interface with persistent memory and an Admin Dashboard for policy and metrics management.